Thomas-mcinally/stockprice/README.md

-This repository contains various tools i have developed to use for personal finance
+This repository contains tools I have developed to use for personal finance